Executive Leadership Profiles

 Megumi Kato, Senior Director of Brand and Innovation

-Mayra Aparicio, Director of Human Resources
+Mayra Aparicio, Director of People and Org.
+Culture

 Ashley McQuade, Director of Buying and Merchandising